50th Anniversary

 Our neighbour, I forgot his name, had promised to take Rie in when the baby was due.
 That occured late afternoon on the 19th of February, 1957.
 As far as I can remember, William Otte came into the world at five minutes before midnight, but years later, when he applied for a full birth certificate, he was told that he was born on the 20th.

 After mother and son came home, our neighbour confessed he had been dead scared in case the baby had been born in his car.
 That had happened to him before.
-William was our pride and joy and a very easy baby.
+William was our pride and joy, and a very easy baby.
 We were a happy family indeed.
 Ans and I went to work on the motorbike every morning.
 I worked on the wharf while Ans had a dressmaking job.

 On the way to work we'd had an accident.
 We were taken to hospital by ambulance, but were discharged later on in the day.
-Ans had suffered a broken finger and I had a badly bruised leg.
+Ans had suffered a broken finger, and I had a badly bruised leg.
 The bike was only slightly damaged.
 But we were meant to stay in bed for the time being.
 The doctor would call in a day or two.

 Poor Rie had to run back and forth from one room to the other.
 As it was cold, and so as to save on the cost of heating, she put William’s cot in the master bedroom and told Ans to get into bed with me.
 "That way we only have to use only one heater.
-You’re both too mirerable to do anything you shouldn’t."
+You’re both too miserable to do anything you shouldn’t."

 At about eleven o’clock the following day, the doctor called.
 Rie let him in and showed him to the bedroom.
-He looked at us in the bed, then to Rie, and asked, “But you are Mrs Lucas, aren”t you?”
+He looked at us in the bed, then to Rie, and asked, “But you are Mrs Lucas, aren't you?”
 He looked puzzled as I said, “ That's our custom in Holland.
 Wife or sister-in-law, it doesn’t make any difference.”
 We three started laughing.
 After a while the doctor saw the joke too.

 Then a letter arrived from Wim, Rie’s brother who lived in Dunedin.
 He had just bought a house there.
-Now he and his wife had decided to go overseas for a year.
+Now, he and his wife had decided to go overseas for a year.
 Would we be interested in coming down to Dunedin and live in it for a small rent, and look after the place?
 I did not really want to give up my job on the waterfront, but after talking it over with Rie, I finally accepted.

-We packed all our belongings in crates.
-I gave my notice at work and asked for a transfer to the wharf in Dunedin, which they could not guarantee.
+We packed all our belongings into crates.
+I gave in my notice at work and asked for a transfer to the wharf in Dunedin, which they could not guarantee.
 I booked a plane for Rie and William for the 30th of August, 1958.
 I was to go on the ferry that day, to Lyttleton.
 From there I would ride to Dunedin on my motorbike.

 With mother and son safely on the plane, I crossed on the ferry that night and started early the next morning from Lyttleton to Dunedin.
 It was rather chilly but soon the sun broke through and all was fine until I reached Oamaru.
 It got colder and darker and even started to snow.
 Helmets were not worn in those days, and I had to wrap a shawl round my head.
 I felt more miserable the closer I came to my destination.
 By the time that I got there, I'd lost all feeling in my legs.